department of transportation

 Eligibility | Service Hours and Area | Scheduling A Ride | Riding GAP | Suspension of Service | Appeals

-GAP is an ADA paratransit service provided for individuals who, because of their disability, are unable to use Greenlink's fixed route bus service.
+Greenville Area Paratransit (GAP) is an American with Disabilities Act paratransit service provided for individuals who, because of their disability, are unable to use Greenlink's fixed route bus service.
 This does not include disabilities that only make the use of accessible transit service difficult or inconvenient.
 GAP provides comparable service to the regular fixed route bus in terms of shared rides, curb-to-curb pickup, service area, and hours and days of service.
 You may wish to download a copy of the Greenville Area Paratransit Rider's Guide.

 Download a GAP Application